nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Giant Gloop (840/8)

-  * Leena - Get to Level 5 - TurnRed on Gloop
   * Glenn - Get to Level 4 - Magnify
-  * Serge - Target Giant Gloop - 1 - WeakMinded (Aquaball if Leena has 16 Mag)
+  * Serge - Target Giant Gloop - 1 - Genius (Aquaball if Leena has 16 Mag)
-  * Leena - Target Giant Gloop - IceBlast
+  * Leena - Target Giant Gloop - Get to Level 4 - IceBlast
+  * If Leena has less than 15 Magic
-  * Glenn - Medicine Leena if Frozen or AquaBall
+    * Serge or Glenn - Aquabeam
-  * Serge - Defend for BlueField or Blue Element to fill all the Blue (whichever is more appropriate)
+  * Everyone - Defend
   * Leena - Target Giant Gloop - Get to Level 5 - Frog Prince
   * Heal with Consumables
   * Use the Heal with Consumables Option